Our sustainability principles

 The natural step’s micro-economic initiatives

-On micro-economic level, our partner organisation Future-Fit Foundation has recently published Release 2 of its Future-Fit Business Benchmark, FFBB, which is based on our sustainability principles.
+On micro-economic level, our partner organisation Future-Fit Foundation has published the next release of its Future-Fit Business Benchmark, FFBB, which is based on our sustainability principles.
 By applying the benchmark, we are able to change the way we value business, as we shift the focus away from today’s best practice towards tomorrow’s required practice.

 This leads to a new definition of business value that meets the needs of all stakeholders by identifying how a company can create system value and become future-fit, above and beyond financial return.
 The requirement for society in this context: to build up trust and trustworthiness by not violating the sustainability principles.